-Manufactured home park -- "Manufactured home park" means any site, lot, field or tract of land upon which two or more occupied manufactured homes are located, either free of charge or for compensation, and includes any building, structure, tent, vehicle or enclosure used or intended for use as part of the equipment of the manufactured home park (Minnesota Statutes Chapter 327.14, subd.
+Manufactured home park -- Any site, lot, field or tract of land upon which two or more occupied manufactured homes are located, either free of charge or for compensation, and includes any building, structure, tent, vehicle or enclosure used or intended for use as part of the equipment of the manufactured home park (Minnesota Statutes Chapter 327.14, subd.
 3)

 Storm water drainage system -- This is an all inclusive term for the rain water drainage system inside and outside the building.
-It includes roof drains, overflow roof drains, rainwater leader piping, storm sewer piping, interceptors, separators, and catch basins.
+It includes roof drains, overflow roof drains, rainwater leader piping, conductor piping, storm sewer piping, interceptors, separators, and catch basins.

 Interceptor (sanitary and storm water) -- A device designed and installed so as to separate and retain deleterious, hazardous or undesirable matter from normal wastes while permitting normal sewage or liquid wastes to discharge into the disposal terminal by gravity.
 This definition applies to any intercepting device to be installed on the sanitary sewer or the storm sewer systems.